 A healthy diet should provide you with the recommended amount of vitamins and minerals.
 However, there are times when you may need a supplement in addition to your prenatal vitamin.
 For example, omega-3 fatty acids that are found in fish are important to a baby's brain development.
 If you do not eat fish, you may need a fish oil supplement.
 Prior to taking any additional supplements, you should discuss this with your doctor.

-It is important to understand the difference between prenatal and regular multivitamins, their makeup, and what each are used for.
+It is important to understand the difference between prenatal and regular multivitamins, their makeup, and what each is used for.

 Prenatal vitamins are specifically designed and formulated for women who are trying to conceive or are already pregnant.
 The nutrients in prenatal vitamins are essential to your health and your baby's growth and development.